 - CSEA, IPBA: the first of the third month following your hire date.
-E.g., if your hire date is January 2^{nd} to February 1^{st} , your health insurance start date is April 1 - ShOA: the first day of the second month following your employment.
-E.g., if your hire date is January 1^{st} to January 31^{st} , your health insurance start date is March 1^{st} - PBA, SOA, DAI, Ordinance: the first day of the month following your employment.
+E.g., if your hire date is January 2nd to February 1st, your health insurance start date is April 1 - COBA: the first day of the second month following your employment.
+E.g., if your hire date is January 1st to January 31st, your health insurance start date is March 1st - PBA, SOA, DAI, Ordinance: the first day of the month following your employment.
 E.g., if your hire date is January 1st to January 31st, your health insurance start date is February 1st. - College faculty: the first of the third month following your hire date.
-E.g., if your hire date is January 2^{nd} to February 1^{st} , your health insurance start date is April 1 - Q: Will I have to contribute toward my health benefits? - A: Employees: Active employees contribute towards their health insurance premium based on the Collective Bargaining Agreement or Ordinance they were hired under.
-See rate sheet for a list of the current rates Employees who choose coverage through one of the HMO plans offered by the County have to also contribute the difference in cost between the HMO plan and the NYSHIP plan.
-The NYSHIP Plan is the standard coverage for all employees.
+E.g., if your hire date is January $2^{nd}$ to February $1^{st}$ , your health insurance start date is April 1 - Q: Will I have to contribute toward my health benefits? - A: Employees: Active employees contribute towards their health insurance premium based on the Collective Bargaining Agreement or Ordinance they were hired under.
+You can reference the current rate sheet for a list of the premium amounts that new employees would contribute toward their benefits when choosing coverage through The Empire Plan (NYSHIP) or one of the various HMO plans offered by the County.
+The Aetna Open Access Managed Choice (OAMC) Plan is currently the only plan available to new employees which does not require an employee contribution.